 Mrs. Clinton's got more money than God.

-How many people do you think are going to show up in New Hampshire for the New Hampshire primary to vote?
+How many people do you think are going to show up in New Hampshire for the New Hampshire primary to vote, especially if she loses Iowa?

 But how's she going to lose Iowa now?

-When you uh this is now this, I'm gonna tell you something.
+Now this, I'm going to tell you something.

 This is you missed the beginning of the program.

-Mahmoud Akhmadizad says he wants to come monitor um our presidential election for fairness.
+Mahmoud Ahmadinezad says he wants to come monitor our presidential election for fairness.

-Uh he thinks that Bush is still in the I'm not making this up.
+He thinks that Bush is still in the ⁇ I'm not making this up.

-He actually thinks that uh if he if there are monitors here like him, uh we'll find out for real if people really want to get rid of this administration, which is not going to be on the ballot.
+He actually thinks that if there are monitors here like him, we'll find out for real if people really want to get rid of this administration, which is not going to be on the ballot.

-Uh or I'm sorry, in Iowa, requirements are taking part in a cauc eye are becoming a focus for candidates now that the event's just a little more than six weeks away.
+I'm sorry, in Iowa, requirements for taking part in a caucus are becoming a focus for candidates now that the event's just a little more than six weeks away.

-The voter registration ruler, lack of one, is among a handful of unusual policies that make the cockeye puzzling even to many Iowans.
+The voter registration rule, or lack of one, is among a handful of unusual policies that make the caucus puzzling even to many Iowans.

 Campaigns have been trying to explain away the mystery in an effort to attract potential supporters.